chris-poed/kotlin-diary/kotlin_bites/04_control_flow.md

 // (`max` will be assigned to either a or b) max = if (a > b) a else b
 ```

+## When

+Kotlin also has something called `when` expressions, which allows us to handle more complex conditional branching.

 ```kotlin
 when (x) {